The vertebra (plural: vertebrae) is the fundamental segmental unit of the vertebral column (also known as the spine).

 - bilateral inferior articular processes are lined with synovial cartilage and project posteroinferiorly from where the pedicles and laminae fuse, medial to the base of the transverse processes.
 They contribute to the facet joint below

-- a single spinous process projects posteriorly from the laminae in the midline.
+- a single spinous process project posteriorly from the laminae in the midline

-- in the lumbar spine, a span of bone exists between the superior and inferior articular processes bilaterally, which is known as the pars interarticularis
+- in the lumbar spine, a span of bone exists between the superior and inferior articular processes bilaterally, which is known as the pars interarticularis.
+In the axial plane, this lies between the pedicle and the lamina on each side.

 - In the cervical spine, from C3-C7, bilateral uncinate processes are found along the lateral aspect of the superior vertebral bodies

-There are of 24 vertebrae stacked on top of each other separated by intervertebral discs.
-The vertebrae are grouped together based on similar osteology and regional relations which are dependant on function:
+There are 24 vertebrae stacked on top of each other separated by intervertebral discs.
+In addition, there are five sacral vertebrae which are fused into a single bone, the sacrum.
+Four small caudal rudimentary vertebrae fuse to form the coccyx.
+The vertebrae are grouped together based on similar osteology and regional relations which are dependent on function:

 - cervical spine (7 vertebrae) are the most mobile